 Parents and visitors are encouraged to not congregate in areas that may hinder class instruction or general assemblies or support a disharmonious atmosphere.
-In the mornings, parents may go directly to the Worsham Chapel or the designated waiting area to wait for Chapel to begin.
 Parents are encouraged to not congregate in the Before School Care areas, wait in classrooms, in the hallway, or around the reception front desk/ Welcome Center area.
 Visitor or Parent badges must be worn at all times while in the building.